jaykansara2019/Beer_Categorization/README.md

 - Dropping null values
 - Bin similiar beer styles together

-### Preliminary Feature Engineering
-The preliminary feature engineering involved:
-- Encoding features such as 'state' and 'style'
-- Multiplied highly correlated variables together such as 'taste' and 'feel', and 'taste' and 'smell'

 ### Training and Testing Datasets
 The train_test_split function was used to train and test the model.
 Initially we trained 75% of the data and tested the model with the remaining 25% (default).
 We also tried training the model with 67% of the data, and testing it with the remaining 33%.

 ### Logistic Regression
 The first model we decided to implement was a logistic regression model.
 Since the model is straightforward, we decided to see if this simple model would be a good predictor for our data.

+#### Preliminary Feature Engineering
+The preliminary feature engineering involved:
+- Encoding features such as 'state', and 'style'
+- Multiplied highly correlated variables together such as 'taste' and 'feel', and 'taste' and 'smell'

 #### Benefits
 Below are the benefits of the model: